KevinKra/Notes/certifications/aws/developer/resource.md

 - **Execution Context** is a temporary runtime environment that initializes any external dependencies of your Lambda function code, such as database connections or HTTP endpoints.

 - To create a Lambda function, you first create a Lambda function deployment package, **a `.zip` or `.jar` file** consisting of your code and any dependencies. **When creating the zip, include only the code and its dependencies, not the containing folder.** You will then need to set the appropriate security permissions for the zip package.

+- In **Lambda non-proxy (or custom) integration**, you can specify how the incoming request data is mapped to the integration request and how the resulting integration response data is mapped to the method response.

 #### Errors